sixeyed/docker-kube-workshop/part-1.md

 ### 4.4 - Clean up

-You can use Helm to remove the deployment, optionally with the `purge` flag to remove all traces:
+Use Helm to remove the deployment, optionally with the `purge` flag to remove all traces:

 ```
 helm delete --purge registry